Beyond the Classroom

 The department provides many opportunities for students to participate in research.
 Faculty maintain active research labs that often include undergraduates as observers and assistants and coordinators.
 Undergraduates may work with faculty by volunteering in their labs or by arranging to do course work through the two research apprenticeships (Psych 286 or Psych 486).
 Students interested in exploring research opportunities might want to look at faculty research interests identified on the faculty page for the department.
 Inquiries about available research slots can be made directly to the faculty member whose research interests the student.
 More information can be found on the Research Opportunities for Students page.

-Psi Chi: Chapter of National Honor Society in Psychology.
+Psi Chi: Chapter of International Honor Society in Psychology.
 Register online at http://www.psichi.org by using the JOIN tab and clicking "Become a Member".
 Check with the Psi Chi faculty advisor, Susanna Gallor, for information about this semester's application deadline.

 Mentoring by graduate students: